This article was previously published on January 19, 2021 and updated for comprehensiveness and accuracy.

-But CO poisoning can take effect at the low CO concentration level of 70 parts per million.
-Even a small leak in your flue pipe is dangerous, especially during the winter, when your furnace is set on high and your windows are tightly shut to keep heat in.
-This lack of ventilation can be disastrous.
+CO inhalation is dangerous at any level.
+But when it builds up inside your home, individuals can experience CO poisoning.
+CO poisoning can take effect at the low CO concentration level of 70 parts per million.
+Even a small leak inside your home is dangerous, especially during the winter, when your furnace is set on high and your windows are tightly shut to keep heat in.
+The lack of ventilation can be disastrous.

 Ideal Locations for Carbon Monoxide Detectors